Top 5 Specifications to Consider for Load Cell Accuracy

 5. Temperature Range Compensated

 Since strain gauges and load cells are typically stainless steel, alloy steel, or aluminum, temperature changes will influence the accuracy of a load cell.
 Temperature affects the signal output and zero balance, which are indicated in the specifications Temperature: Effect on Sensitivity and Temperature: Zero Effect.

 The specification Temperature Range Compensated is defined as the range of temperature over which the load cell is compensated to maintain rated output and zero balance within specific limits.

 If a load cell is exposed to direct sunlight, nearby equipment that heats up the area, or extreme cold then hot, the dramatic temperature shifts can impact accuracy.
-Be sure to monitor the temperature of the area regularly and shield the load cell from directly sun.
-To meets specs, it is also essential that the entire load cell be at a uniform temperature.
-If there is a temperature differential across the load cell, errors can be much larger than stated specifications.
+Be sure to monitor the temperature of the area regularly and shield the load cell from direct sun.
+To meets specs, it is also essential that the entire load cell is at a uniform temperature.
+If there is a temperature differential across the load cell, errors can be much larger than the stated specifications.

 It is important to note that any deviation in environmental conditions from the temperature the device was calibrated must be accounted for.

 When load cells are used in practical applications, it is extremely difficult, and maybe impossible, to reproduce the conditions that were used to generate these accuracy specifications.
 However, by analyzing these top five specifications, you can gain a better understanding of your anticipated load cell accuracy.